 In this podcast, Ricardo raises one question and makes assumptions about why some organizations sometimes provide different titles for whom is responsible for the project management.

-In this podcast, Ricardo talks about the importance of self-motivation.
-He explains that in addition to worry about keeping her team motivated the project manager must think about her own motivation and make decisions for the sake of the project and her career.
+In this episode, Ricardo talks about the importance of self-motivation.
+He explains that in addition to worry about keeping his/her team motivated the project manager must think about her own motivation and make decisions for the sake of the project and his/her career.

 In this last episode of the series of 5 podcasts on career, Ricardo closes the 10 dimensions of career in project management subject, now addressing the ethics and relationship dimensions.
 He also gives his final messages about this series.